 Have a say - opportunities for contribution in policy formulation

 Contribute to joint industry responses on draft legislation, policy papers and statutory guidelines or participate on our expert panels or the TRG.
-Join our forums to share your knowledge and experience with others or provide feedback on broad industry reviews and water sector reform.
+Join our forums to share your knowledge and experience with others or provide feedback directly to us at any time.

 qldwater establishes and project manages significant projects driven by industry needs.
 If you have a specific project need, qldwater can assist you to scope the initial project, including undertaking impact assessments and identifying potential investment or funding opportunities.